 The second starting point was to put together a current Parish Profile document that lays out our congregation’s core values, where we believe God is calling us to go from here, and to identify key attributes of the next clergy leader that can help guide us in that continuing journey.
 Vestry will commission two committees (a Profile committee and a Search committee) to help organize and lead this work.

 A Goodbye committee organized a series of celebratory events throughout the weekend of May 4 and 5, to honor Wilma’s ministry with us.
 See the Facebook page for a full set of pictures of the ways in which we celebrated her.

 Thank you to Goodbye Committee chairs, Mary Hultquist and Judy Bailey, as well as the many volunteers including Mason Razavi (Jazz Vespers organizer) and Mary Souza (special liturgy/ banner making organizer), Kim Adams (decorations) Mair Dundon (remembrances and Taize); Rosa Pellecer (refreshments), and countless others!

 Our Parish Profile

 The committee members, addition to the co-chairs,include: Steve Corriveau, LeMel Firestone-Palerm, Judy Foot, Margot Jacobsen, Noriko Kunimi, Karen LeBlanc, and Mason Razavi.

 The committee organized a series of parish discussions and opportunities for input, including One-on-one conversations, group discussions, and online input.
 The goal was to give everyone in the parish an opportunity to participate.
 Click here to see the list of questions that the committee used.

-The group will took broad look at the data, searching for overt and covert themes and areas of discrepancy, and strived to create a balanced and true summary.
+The group took a broad look at the data, searching for overt and covert themes and areas of discrepancy, and strived to create a balanced and true summary.
 Vestry reviewed the document at our June 18 meeting and offered sincere gratitude to the committee for an exceptionally well done reflection of who we are.